-We found Moore Unipolar Hemiarthroplasty very useful in the treatment of displaced fracture of femoral neck in the elderly at Rayong hospital in properly selected group of patients.
-With meticulous surgical technique and probably low body weight in our patients make the use of Moore last longer and fewer complications and even better in cost-benefit implication.
+We found Moore Unipolar Hemiarthroplasty very useful in the treatment of displaced fracture of femoral neck in the elderly at Prachuapkhirikhan hospital in properly selected group of patients.
+With meticulous surgical technique and probably low body weight in our patients make the use of Moore had fewer complications and even better in cost-benefit implication.